sshastry/queenslogic/readme.md

 z = head $ (odds ++ ts) >>= (\x -> if even x then [x] else [])
 ```

-If we load this into ghci and try to evaluate z, we find that ghci hangs.
+As before, if we were to try to evaluate `z` in the repl, ghci would hang.
 This is unfortunate, since z should be equal to 10, the first even number in the list `odds ++ [ts]`.
 The problem is that `(++)` is *unfair* in the sense that it demands that all of the elements of its first argument be shoved through the `(>>=)` before its second argument gets a chance.

 Let's rewrite the above with the logic monad as follows.

 ```haskell
 import Control.Monad.Logic